devnich/python-programming/README.md

 subset.min(axis=1)
 ```

-#### NaNs are ignored by numerical operations like max, min, average, etc. {#nans-are-ignored-by-numerical-operations-like-max-min-average-etc}
+#### NaNs are ignored by numerical operations like max, min, average, etc.

 ```python
 subset.where(subset > 10000).mean()